Aliases for GYG1 Gene

 GeneCards Summary for GYG1 Gene

 GYG1 (Glycogenin 1) is a Protein Coding gene.
 Diseases associated with GYG1 include Glycogen Storage Disease Xv and Polyglucosan Body Myopathy 2.
-Among its related pathways are Glycogen storage disease type XV (GYG1) and Glucose metabolism.
-GO annotations related to this gene include transferase activity, transferring glycosyl groups and glycogenin glucosyltransferase activity.
+Among its related pathways are Innate Immune System and Glycogen Metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring glycosyl groups and glycogenin glucosyltransferase activity.
 An important paralog of this gene is GYG2.

 Self-glucosylates, via an inter-subunit mechanism, to form an oligosaccharide primer that serves as substrate for glycogen synthase.